-Below you will find the first of many updates regarding the future plans for Starr King School for the Ministry.
+Below you will find updates regarding the future plans for Starr King School for the Ministry.
 We will be adding to this page monthly with updates of our progress, decisions, and other developments in this process.
 Please check back often to be kept up-to-date with our journey.

 Visit our New Beginnings FAQ page for answers to some common questions regarding changes at Starr King.
 Reach out to us at email@example.com with questions, concerns, ideas, or comments.
 Visit our giving page to learn more about how you can help us continue this holy work.

 Dear Ones —

 I’m writing with a brief progress report: all three board working groups have moved quickly to focus on some attractive options for the future of Starr King.
 Our board of trustees will meet next week to consider those options and to vote on them.
 The decisions they are likely to reach will mean a new era for the school.
 I wish that we were free to say more, but conversations are continuing on aspects of our plan and thus must remain confidential for now.

 We continue to receive feedback from students, alumni, and donors about their dreams for the school, even as we approach a decision point.
 We are working to incorporate that information into our ongoing planning process wherever we can.
 We’re also grateful for the thoughtful conversations among faculty and staff about the ways we can amplify what is best about Starr King, while transforming the school in ways that will meet the needs of our students, our Unitarian Universalist tradition, and our multi-religious future.